LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

                         event = await response.content.read()
                         await self.process(event)

-You can see that in this example we using ``self.Config`` method to get API key and url from configuration file.
-It's good to have API key and url in configuration file, because when you will want to change it you just simply change it in configuration file.
+You can see that in this example we are using ``self.Config`` method to get API key and url from configuration file.
+It is good to have API key and url in configuration file, because when you will want to change it you just simply change it in configuration file.

-You just need to create for example ``key.conf`` file and into that file you can copy past code below
+For example, create ``key.conf`` file and into that file you can copy past code below
 ::
     [pipeline:SamplePipeline:LoadSource]
     url = https://api.openweathermap.org/data/2.5/weather?q={city}&units=metric&appid={api_key}